-SFD 502 - Readings in Christian Spirituality (offered every other Spring)
+SFD 502 - Readings in Christian Spirituality (offered based on instructor availability) 1 credit

 This course provides a historical overview of the development of Christian spirituality and faith practice.
 Saints throughout the ages have modeled what it means to grow in Christ-likeness.
 This course equips the student with an understanding of the value of prayer, meditation, and service.
 How does the Christian change and grow?
 Into what, and why?
 And how might our contemporary culture give us glimpses of the inclination toward spiritual things?